c3mb0/go-do-work/README.md

 ## Collecting results

-If you would like to get some results back from your jobs, the most practical approach is to slip in a pipe to the struct of interest:
+If you would like to get some results back from your jobs, the most practical approach is to slip in a channel to the object of interest:
 ```
 type adder struct {
 	count  int